copsTvFan/cops-episode-guide/guide.md

 "Kiss and Make Up"

 - A motorcyclist leads officers on a chase down city streets.
-- Even a dead car battery doesn’t stop a grieving man from eluding the police.
+- Even a dead car battery doesn't stop a grieving man from eluding the police.
 - A jumpy driver fails to avoid the cops and gives an awkward apology to his girlfriend.

 ## S30E32